Parashat Vayakhel Pekudei

 Taking a completely different approach is to view these Parshiyot of Vayakhel and Pekudei as a celebration.
 The building of the Mishkan was a momentous event for the Jewish People.
 The People were constructing an abode- a place -where Hashem’s presence could be felt and experienced.
 The joy of the experience can only be imagined.

 When I read through this parasha, I have the same experience that I have when my daughters come home from school.
 When my sons come home from school.
 I ask them, “How was school?”
 The response is normally a grunt or a fine.
 When I ask my daughters the same question, I get a full blow-by-blow analysis of who said whom, what and when.
 What the teacher said.
 It’s a verbal barrage of information.
 And that is on an uneventful day!.

 When something has happened or the day has been good, there is an added level of engagement, enthusiasm and excitement.

 This is the same feeling I have when I read how the Children of Israel worked to construct the Mishkan.
 The enthusiasm started with those in charge of the building project telling Moshe that there was more than enough material.
 To the involvement of so many of the people, men and women.
 Artisans and laypeople.
 This was a communal project.

 How can we not be excited when reading through these two Parshiyot?

 These words are written in the shadows of the worldwide pandemic.
-It is easy to become frustrated and angry about the shut downs, the closures and the lack of toilet paper.
+It is easy to become frustrated and angry about the shutdowns, the closures and the lack of toilet paper.
 But there is a reason for them.
 Ultimately these actions will save lives.
-When we realise this.
+When we realize this.
 When we understand that we each play a role and have a role to play to keep our neighbours and friends safe.
 When we understand what we are doing, is saving lives.
 It changes how we view our current situation.
 A change in perspective makes a world of difference.